UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/1-VersionUpgrades/C2-UpgradeProduction.md

   3. diff config.rb files to apply just the configured settings
   4. delete the solr core and recreate using the configs specific to our version https://github.com/archivesspace/archivesspace/blob/v2.7.1/solr/ --> except note, the '2.7.1' would need to be replaced with whatever our upgrade target version was/is.
   5. delete the indexer_pui_state folder after full staff side indexing on process start.

+Other notes:

+When reindexing: Delete:

+- \archivesspace\data\indexer_state
+- \archivesspace\data\indexer_pui\state

+Also see ASpace tech docs page on soft reindexing vs. hard reindexing.
+(Logs are available at: archivesspace\logs\)